jlowcode/databasejoin/README_EN.md

   **Note**: Often cascading drop downs will be less hassle - but they may not work in all cases.

-  - `AJAX Default`: Optional PHP code to return a default when update through AJAX.
-Should return a single value.

-  - `Additional join statements`: OPTIONAL - a standard MySQL JOIN clause, using any number of JOIN clauses, such as 'LEFT JOIN foo ON {thistable}.id = foo.parent_id RIGHT OUTER JOIN bar ON bar.foo_id = foo.id'.
-Fields form these joins will be available in your CONCAT Label or WHERE statements.

 - `Filter Where`: - OPTIONAL - similar to "Joins where statement", but adds a where clause to the query used to build the list of options when this element is used as a list filter.
 Currently only applied if you are using the "Show All" method for your filter options, whereby all rows from the joined table are included in the filter list.
 Do not prefix this with WHERE, AND, OR, etc. So for instance, to restrict your dropdown filter to only those rows with a field called show_in_filter set to 1, you would use:

    **Code (SQL)**: